AnyBody/anybody-tutorial/Muscle_modeling/lesson3.md

 # Lesson 3: Via-point Muscles

-Although the name of the muscle class we have used so far is AnyViaPointMuscle, the example has only shown the muscle passing in a straight line between two points.
+Although the name of the muscle class we have used so far is AnyMuscleViaPoint, the example has only shown the muscle passing in a straight line between two points.
 Real muscles in the body rarely do so.
 They are usually constrained by various obstacles on their way from origin to insertion, either by connective tissues or by the contact with